danielharrell/open-eyes-lect-2017-18/Open.md

 ---

-But if the world is inside us in this sense, then why does it appear outside us?
-Why does it seem as if we are open to the very world we enclose?
-To answer these questions, we can borrow an argument from Kant, to whom Schopenhauer was indebted.
-For what does the word "outside" mean, when we use it to locate the world in relation to us?
-In one sense, which we might call *spatial*, it means that the world is beside us, or beneath us, and in that sense outside us.
-Or more generally put, it means that the world is outside us just as we are outside the world, and just as parts of space are outside each other more generally.
+But if the world is inside us in this sense, then why does it appear outside us, as if we were inside it rather than the other way round?
+We can answer this question by borrowing an argument from Kant, to whom Schopenhauer was indebted.
+And the answer, in essence, is that the appearance of the world outside us depends on our having encompassed the world from inside it, as if the world were a sphere, and appeared outside us from its center.
+For if the world could escape being encompassed this way, then it seems that re were no such center inside the world to bound it on the outside, it seems that part of the world might lie even outside the outside, , and therefore no such circumference the world went unbounded from the inside, or if the outside had no circumference, then it seems there might be some of the world even outside the outside, it it is only if the world is bounded to the inside that it can appear outside us it that it

-But in another sense, which we might call *transpatial*, the world is outside us not as we are outside, but inside, the world.
-Or more generally as parts of space, even if outside each other, are still in space as a whole for us, and as we move from part to part not merely across space but through it, with a sense of inhabiting all of it while occupying only some of it.

-This inhabitance of the spatial world also underlies our awareness more generally, as we might think of it working from inside out.
-We could then say that the world appears outside us because we are inside it.
-For consider how we reach a part of space in perception before we reach it in motion, as if we could occupy two parts of space at once, so long as we used our eyes rather than our feet.
-This would make transpatial sense, if one part were inside and the other part outside, distinguishing a place to see from a place to be seen.

-Or to put this a different way: there is the outside for motion, the spatial outside, where one part of space is outside another, at any distance in any direction; and there is the outside for perception, and for awareness more generally, where the whole of space is outside a kind of center inside it, a place to look rather than move, that turns any distance and direction into a single one *out*.
-And it would be from this center, inside the outside, that we are open to the outside, and that the world can appear outside us.
+*can* appeark so
+that it does appear outside us, with none of the world left outside even the outside, or beyond all appearance, like a thing-in-itself that can never become a thing-for-us.
+In other words, it seems we must contain the world inside us to locate all of it outside us.

 But a center inside implies a circumference outside.
-Or to put this implication in context, if it is from inside the world that the world can appear outside us, then it seems the inside must have a center, or something like it, to encompass the world, so that it *does* appear outside us, with none of the world left outside even the outside, or beyond all appearance, like a thing-in-itself that can never become a thing-for-us.
-In other words, it seems we must contain the world inside us to locate all of it outside us.
+Or to put this implication in context, if it is from inside the world that the world can appear outside us, then it seems the inside must have a center, or something like it, to encompass the world, so that it *does* appear outside us,
 <!-- Perhaps use circumference of figure for above
 sentence.-->
 Or to put this containment of the world more conventionally,